universal-packages/universal-core-redis/README.md

 ### Typescript

-In order for typescript to see the `redisSubject` global you need to reference the types somewhere in your project, normally `./src/globals.ts`.
+In order for typescript to see the global types you need to reference the types somewhere in your project, normally `./src/globals.d.ts`.

 ```ts
 /// <reference types="@universal-packages/core-redis" />